Retrocommissioning and Relamping

 In order to bolster energy reduction on campus, UConn partnered with Eversource to identify and coordinate implementation of energy conservation measures (ECMs) that will reduce the University’s demand for electricity by at least 3% a year and 10% over three years.
 UConn continued the fourth year of successful building retro-commissioning and re-lamping programs that have optimized controls for HVAC and retro-fitted lighting and motion sensors in many of the more energy-intensive buildings on campus.
 These measures have saved $2.2 million in annual energy costs and reduced our carbon footprint 12% since our 2007 baseline year.

 This past year, retro-commissioning continued with investigative studies at Rome Hall and the Music Building, and at the chilled water entrances of 26 buildings.
 Combined, these projects are expected to yield $110,000 a year in energy cost savings and reduce UConn’s carbon footprint by 1,000 tons per year.
 Also, through July 2015, 31 buildings have been re-lamped with LED bulbs, which became EPA Energy Star-approved and more cost-effective for UConn to install in recent years.
 These retrofits will result in $72,500 of annual energy savings and 470 Tons Per Year of reductions in CO2 emissions.

-Gampel Pavilion, which accommodates thousands for our sports games, recently underwent a comprehensive energy efficiency overhaul, which replaced all lighting with LEDs, installed VFDs to regulate air handlers, and replaced the original chillers and cooling towers with modern equipment for more efficient heating and cooling, will save $100,000 a year in energy costs and trim another 1,000 TPY from our carbon footprint.
+Gampel Pavilion, which accommodates thousands for our sports games, recently underwent a comprehensive energy efficiency overhaul: all lighting was replaced with LEDs, VFDs were installed to regulate air handlers, and the original chillers and cooling towers were replaced with modern equipment for more efficient heating and cooling.
+These changes will save $100,000 a year in energy costs and trim another 1,000 TPY from our carbon footprint.

 Click here if you want to read more about Retrocommissioning at UConn.